danielnyga/rosprac/robot_memory/README.txt

 rosrun robot_memory service --debug --include-perform

 The --debug option prints the task tree to the command line before learning.
 Moreover, a database file is created.
-(Unfortunately, the databases have the wrong form - actually, more databases with less ground atoms have to be created.
-The MLN weights are calculated correctly, though).
 The --include-perform option also includes action designators used as arguments for the process modules in the MLNs.